 Why Odors Get Stronger in Spring and Summer

-Many Bay Area homeowners are surprised that their fireplace smells worse in spring and summer than during winter when they were actually using it.
+Many Bay Area homeowners notice that their fireplace smells worse in spring and summer.
+It often smells stronger than in winter, when they actually use it.
 There are a few reasons for this:

-This is why a post-season chimney cleaning in spring is often recommended for households that used the fireplace regularly through winter.
+For that reason, we recommend a post-season chimney cleaning in spring.
+It suits any household that used the fireplace through winter.
 Waiting until fall means living with the smell through the warmer months.

 How Chimney Cleaning Helps With Odors

 A professional chimney cleaning removes the creosote, soot, and debris that are the primary sources of most fireplace odors.
-When combined with an inspection to identify and address any moisture intrusion points, this is typically the most effective approach to eliminating post-winter fireplace smell.
+Pair that cleaning with an inspection to find moisture intrusion points.
+Together, they clear post-winter fireplace odors most effectively.

 If you have a gas fireplace, a fireplace cleaning and inspection is also appropriate.
 Gas fireplaces can accumulate dust, debris, and other buildup that affects both appearance and function over time.